madisonmassie/Final_Project/README.md

 Which model performed the best overall?
 Based on accuracy score

 Why might that be? ???

+What was your motivation?
+Why did you build this project?
+What problem does it solve?
+What did you learn?
+What makes your project stand out?
+If your project has a lot of features, consider adding a "Features" section and listing them here.

 Why is glass important to study?
 Medical applications, technology, crime scene forensics, architecture